DandDevy/glofox/README.md

 ### issues
 There is a mistake with the way times work for classes.
-System does not bother to check capacity limits.
+System does not bother to check capacity limits or unique class names.